Associate Editor, Birding magazine

 Outside of the young birder contributions, we do get to enjoy the regular extended content for News and Notes, and Book Reviews.
 In print, we got to read Paul Hess’ fantastic explanations of Pin-tailed Whydah breeding behavior in the ABA Area, and how exactly flamingos stand on one leg.
 Online, he walks us through a recent study about the genetic differences between Golden-winged Warblers and Blue-winged Warblers–and the much more massive differences between their wintering grounds.

 And of course, there’s more where that came from for October’s Book Reviews.
-You can find Johanna Beam’s extended review of three painting and drawing guides created by Andrew Forkner, John Muir Laws, and Alan Woollett on The ABA Blog, and also on page 66 in the issue.
-Charles Hagner’s review of Dan Egan’s The Death and Life of the Great Lakes is on The ABA Blog as well, and on page 68 in the issue.
-And last but far from least, Rick Wright’s review of the HBW and BirdLife International Illustrated Checklist of the Birds of the World is here on The ABA Blog, and on page 70 in the issue.
+Click here to flip straight to the first one in the online issue.
+You can also find Johanna Beam’s extended review of three painting and drawing guides created by Andrew Forkner, John Muir Laws, and Alan Woollett on The ABA Blog.
+Charles Hagner’s review of Dan Egan’s The Death and Life of the Great Lakes is on The ABA Blog as well.
+And last but far from least, Rick Wright’s review of the HBW and BirdLife International Illustrated Checklist of the Birds of the World is here on The ABA Blog.

 As always, there is a lot more to see and read in this issue!
 Click here to flip through the Table of Contents and find your own favorite articles, photos, and pieces of art.
 I hope you enjoy!
 Until next time, happy birding!